 In short, if we want them to really hear us, we have to listen to them and speak to them with the kind of respect we want them to use with us (even if they didn’t at that moment).

 After all, we are the parent and they are the child.
 By default, that means it’s our job to help them learn and to not simply get to do what might feel good at the moment.

 The crucial role non-verbal cues play in your communication

 In the heat of the moment, parents have to be extremely aware of not only what we are saying, but how we are saying it.
-Thus, pay close attention to:
+So, pay close attention to:

 - The tone of your voice (no sarcasm)

 - Your volume (yelling will only scare them and/or cause them to yell back)

 - Body language (avoid crossing your arms, rolling your eyes, or pointing)